George M. Ashford

-George M. Ashford (January 2, 1868–?) was a US civil engineer and surveyor.
+George M. Ashford (January 2, 1868–?) was an American civil engineer and surveyor.
 He was one of the pioneers of Northern Alaska.
 He was the first man of his profession to arrive in Nome.

 Early years

 Ashford was born near Lisbon, Ohio, January 2, 1868.
 When he was eight years old, his family moved to Iowa, and he was educated in the public schools of that state, and was subsequently graduated from the Iowa State College in the class of 1892 with the degree of Bachelors in Civil Engineering.